 Procedures.
 Registration personnel should give each coach a packet including general information as well as identification badges for the coach and players, a parking pass, championship scorecard, banquet tickets for the coach and players, etc. An institutional representative must accompany each player.
-The team travel party is seven (7).
+The team travel party is seven (7) for Regionals and eight (8) for the Finals.